 Beautiful Swiss chard

 Here’s a bonus: Swiss chard is beautiful.
-Really, really beautiful.
+Really, really beautiful, making it a perfect candidate for growing in containers on the patio.

-Swiss chard comes in many varieties.
+Swiss chard comes in many varieties and colors.
 Shockingly bright rainbow chard adds color to your garden or patio with stalks in yellow, red, pink, and white surrounded by deep green leaves.

 Perpetual spinach is related to chard (and beets).
-It’s less flamboyant — it’s all green — but is a bit milder than some of the chard varieties and one of my favorites.
+It’s less flamboyant — it’s all green — but is a bit milder in flavor than some of the chard varieties and one of my favorites.

 Growing Swiss chard in containers